bitaemi/Angular-ngRx-Jest-Marble/README.md

 ```
    So Angular is not re-rendering the list items, because each time we call loadCourses we are using the same course objects.

-   If you're dealing with a large list with complex markup and you do observe performance problems, on a given page, you can try using ``trackBy`` to improve the performance of that page.
+   If you're dealing with a large list with complex markup and you do observe performance problems, on a given page,

+   you can try using ``trackBy`` to improve the performance of that page.

    Don't use it by default in every page because you have to write more code and you won't gain any performance benefits.

    ###### The Leading Asterisk

-   When we use the **leading asterisk** with our structural directives like ``*ngIf, *ngFor, *ngSwhich``, Angular is going to rewrite that block using an ``<ng-template>``, so you donn't have to write that by yourself.
+   When we use the **leading asterisk** with our structural directives like ``*ngIf, *ngFor, *ngSwhich``,
+   Angular is going to rewrite that block using an ``<ng-template>``, so you don't have to write that by yourself.

 ```HTML
     <div *ngIf="courses.length > 0; else noCourses">